CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 Disable Driver Station after finished testing.

 .. note:: If the LED is solid orange than use Tuner to determine the cause.
-Self-Test will report the current state of the motor controller (do this while troubleshooting).
+Self-test Snapshot will report the current state of the motor controller (do this while troubleshooting).
 Confirm firmware is up to date.